1) How does a person join the child support program?

 If the case is older than 1986, you can get it from the Archives Department in Room 1113 of the Daley Center, (312) 603-6601.
 If you want to see the entire file, the Clerk can order it from the Record Center.

 If the parents of the child were never married, you should go to the Child Support Division at 28 North Clark, Room 200.
-If the parents were married at any point in time, or are still married, you should go to Room 802 of the Daley Center.
+If the parents were married at any point in time, or are still married, you should go to Richard J. Daley Center, 50 W. Washington, LL12.

 In order to see the judge regarding an issue in your case, you must file a written Motion describing the relief you request.
 The Clerk's Office has blank Motion forms available for you.
 Then, you should obtain a Notice of Motion form and go to the Motion Counter to schedule a court date.
 File the Motion and Notice of Motion with the Cashiers, and then a copy should be mailed to the respondent or his or her attorney.